Last update April 5, 2020

 2nd Saturday in July, Skyline Park, Mt.
 Wilson, CA, 7:00 AM Start.

 App and info: Click on Angeles National Forest Trail Race above.

 Mt.
 Disappointment... it's Gettin' Better

 Our race course offers a semi-wilderness Angeles National Forest experience that includes spectacular canyon vistas and old growth forest.
-Runners pushed the pace through the picturesque surroundings, and when it was all done, eight age group records had been broken.
-There were many Foothill Flyers there as newcomers, volunteers, and ultra veterans.
-It was a great day for the club on the mountain.
+Many Foothill Flyers run or volunteer.
+The Club works the Clear Creek and West Fork aid stations.
+It's a great day for the club on the mountain.

 Mt.
 Disappointment 50k Endurance

 I have done about 7-8 marathons over the years, but in the past I always made the mistake of running a marathon, then taking time off and losing all the conditioning that I had gained.
 This year I had set a goal to run more consistently and after doing the Catalina Marathon in March and the Green Bay Marathon in May, I looked for the next challenge.
 I knew that the Disappointment 50k was coming up, and I figured that if the Pittsburgh Steelers can win the Super Bowl, then I can do Mt.
 Disappointment.
 While I would not have assistance from the referees (sorry Gary), I knew that there would be fellow Flyers in the race and at the aid stations to help me along.